johncoogan53/Rust_SQLite/README.md

 * There is no function yet for update (which would use conn.execute() without a query map).
 See if you can make it!

+* Tests!
+There is an example of Rust testing in the add crate from the template.
+I only have so much free time so, naturally, testing has fallen by the wayside.
+See if you can test some of the library functions.